-As more buildings age, delays in funding projects will compound the costs and logistics of the Capital Program.
+As more buildings age, delays in funding projects will compound the costs and logistics of the Capital Improvement Program.

 (4) The State of Maryland created the Kirwan Commission in FY18 to study current needs and current funding formulas for public schools in Maryland.
 This commission met for two years and submitted a preliminary report to the State Legislature in the spring of 2019 with recommendations on how to improve public education in our State.
 The recommendations include a move to all day universal pre-kindergarten, teacher salary increases, additional funding for students with disabilities, and more resources for supplemental instruction.
 Estimates to fully implement the recommendations included in this report total almost \$4 billion over the next ten years.
 The Blueprint for Maryland's Future bill, including the items recommended by the Kirwan Commission passed in the State Legislature and is now law.
 Our school system feels that many of the recommendations included in the approved Blueprint bill will be beneficial to both students and staff.
 Our Board is concerned on how it will be funded and that based on current state funding formulas a majority of the funding liability necessary to implement requirements included in the approved legislation will be placed on our local government.
+Without the necessary increases in both State and Local funding, implementation of the Blueprint requirements with the timelines currently in place will require future reductions in staffing and current programs offered to our students.
 Our Board will continue to follow implementation of the Blueprint bill and the impact on our school system.